 The Office of the Vice Chancellor

-The Division of Student Development is responsible for Outreach and Recruitment, Student Affairs, Student Health Services, Student Activities, and the following counseling and tutoring departments: Academic Student Counseling, Transfer Counseling, International Student Counseling, Career Counseling, and Learning Assistance.
+The Division of Student Development is responsible for Admissions and Records Credit and NonCredit, Financial Aid, Matriculation, Outreach, Student Affairs, Student Health Services, Student Activities, and the following counseling and tutoring departments: Academic Student Counseling, Transfer Counseling, International Student Counseling, Career Counseling, and Learning Assistance.

 Making a Difference in Students' Lives

 CCSF provides an extensive range of student services through its many student development, counseling and support programs and offices at our many Center locations.
 These academic, financial, health and student-centered services are designed to support students so they can succeed in all aspects of college life.
 As a student, you will benefit from our professional administration, faculty and staff who can provide you with the information, understanding and assistance you need to succeed at City College and beyond.

 Student Development Administration

 - Dean Admissions, Records & Outreach: MaryLou Leyba

 - Associate Dean Admission & Records: Monika Liu

 - Dean Matriculation & Counseling Services: Lidia